Limit linear series and ranks of multiplication maps: The case of cubics

 Next, note that in the sixth column, the rows appearing are $(0,1,4)$, $(0,1,5)$, $(0,2,3)$ and $(1,1,1)$.
-Since $\delta_6=1$, we can apply Rule (v) with $j=0$ to drop row $(1,1,1)$.
-But then the remaining rows in the seventh column are $(0,1,5)$, $(0,2,3)$ and $(1,1,2)$, and $\delta_7=1$, so using Rule (v) with $j=2$ we can drop the $(0,1,5)$ row, and this allows us to drop the two remaining rows in the seventh column, and subsequently in the sixth, fifth and eighth columns, by using Rule (iv) repeatedly.
-Similarly, the rows appearing in the $10$th column are $(0,2,4)$, $(0,3,3)$, $(1,2,2)$ and $(1,2,3)$, and $\delta_{10}=1$, so we can use Rule (v) with $j=2$ to drop row $(0,3,3)$.
-The remaining rows in the ninth column are then $(0,2,4)$, $(1,1,5)$ and $(1,2,2)$, and $\delta_9=1$, so we can again apply Rule (v) with $j=2$ to drop $(1,1,5)$, and then Rule (iv) to drop the remaining rows in the ninth, and subsequently the $10$th, $11$th and $12$th columns.
-We can apply the same procedure a third time to the $13$th and $14$th columns, first using Rule (v) in the $13$th column with $j=3$ to drop row $(2,2,4)$, and then again using Rule (v) with $j=3$, but this time in the $14$th column, to drop row $(2,2,5)$.
-We can then use Rule (iv) to drop the remaining rows in the $13$th and $14$th columns.
+Since $\delta_6=1$, we can apply Lemma \ref{rulesii-v}(d) with $j=0$ to drop row $(1,1,1)$.
+But then the remaining rows in the seventh column are $(0,1,5)$, $(0,2,3)$ and $(1,1,2)$, and $\delta_7=1$, so using Lemma \ref{rulesii-v}(d) with $j=2$ we can drop the $(0,1,5)$ row, and this allows us to drop the two remaining rows in the seventh column, and subsequently in the sixth, fifth and eighth columns, by using Lemma \ref{rulesii-v}(c) repeatedly.
+Similarly, the rows appearing in the $10$th column are $(0,2,4)$, $(0,3,3)$, $(1,2,2)$ and $(1,2,3)$, and $\delta_{10}=1$, so we can use Lemma \ref{rulesii-v}(d) with $j=2$ to drop row $(0,3,3)$.
+The remaining rows in the ninth column are then $(0,2,4)$, $(1,1,5)$ and $(1,2,2)$, and $\delta_9=1$, so we can again apply Lemma \ref{rulesii-v}(d) with $j=2$ to drop $(1,1,5)$, and then Lemma \ref{rulesii-v}(c) to drop the remaining rows in the ninth, and subsequently the $10$th, $11$th and $12$th columns.
+We can apply the same procedure a third time to the $13$th and $14$th columns, first using Lemma \ref{rulesii-v}(d) in the $13$th column with $j=3$ to drop row $(2,2,4)$, and then again using Lemma \ref{rulesii-v}(d) with $j=3$, but this time in the $14$th column, to drop row $(2,2,5)$.
+We can then use Lemma \ref{rulesii-v}(c) to drop the remaining rows in the $13$th and $14$th columns.

 We are left with the rows supported only in the $15$th and $16$th columns, which are $(0,3,5)$, $(1,3,4)$ and $(2,3,3)$.
-We can finally drop these using Rules (vi) and (iv). \end{ex}
+We can finally drop these using Lemma \ref{rulesvi} and Lemma \ref{rulesii-v}(c) . \end{ex}

 Combining Examples \ref{ex:m3-r3}, \ref{ex:m3-r4} and \ref{ex:m3-r5} with Proposition \ref{prop:injective-extend}, we conclude:

 \begin{cor} The Maximal Rank Conjecture holds for $m=3$, and \begin{ilist} \itm $r=3$ with $g \geq 7$; \itm $r=4$ with $g \geq 16$; \itm $r=5$ with $g \geq 26$; \end{ilist}